 Completion of second year in a CMC science or engineering programme of study which includes a course in chemistry and in Mathematics RR 241 and Mathematics RR 252 or their equivalents is required for admission.
-A weighted average of at least D + is required in mathematics, science and engineering courses.
+A weighted average of at least 55 per cent is required in mathematics, science and engineering courses.